asellitt/DungeonsAndDragons/_drafts/2015-04-01-blackfangs-dungeon.md

 "Yes, well before we charge in, lets have a more thorough look around here."
 Venalis gestured to a different tunnel that also lead to the east.

-They rounded a bend in the tunnel and found themselves in a cavern almost as large as the ones the Goblins called home.
+They rounded a bend in the tunnel and found themselves in a cavern almost as large as the one the Goblins called home.
 Up ahead they found a subterranean pond which nearly complely filled the chamber.
 On the far side of the body of water they spied a small island where some unidentifiable thing glittered in the torchlight.

 "Tie a rope around me, I'll swim across."
 Pring suggested.
 "If it looks like I might be in trouble, pull me back.
 Fast."